 I’m a Scientist, Get me out of here will run for two weeks from Monday 11th to Friday 22nd June 2018.

-This June we’re running three themed zones and two general zones suitable for anyone working in science.
+This June we’re running five themed zones, including two especially for psychologists, and two general zones suitable for anyone working in science.
 Read about them all below, or jump straight to the application form:

 - Teachers apply by 30th April: imascientist.org.uk/teachers

 Plus: Don’t miss the MRC Festival Zone, 4th–22nd June, featuring 25 medical researchers for your students to meet!

 Ever wondered why some foods taste so good?
 Or why it’s safe to eat bacteria in cheese and yoghurt but not bacteria in meat?
 Thinking beyond the everyday, with the world’s population growing, how can we feed everyone in more sustainable ways?
 And how can we tackle problems like over and undernutrition, major causes of illness around the world?

 In this zone there’ll be a varied menu of scientists involved with food.
 There could be researchers working with the public to investigate the effect different food has on our body, and others looking at how we can make food more nutritious.
 Other people could be working with governments to change how we produce food to be better for the planet.

 Healthy Cities Zone

 We don’t usually think of cities as healthy places.
 As they grow, so do rates of disease, drug resistance, pollution and waste.
 Not to mention their need for more and more energy and the potential for damaging the environment.
 But all this growth creates a huge opportunity: the chance to build healthier places for us to live in.